 1. Reboot the PC

-Make sure to restart your computer after closing the game and Epic Games Launcher because a normal reboot to the system may fix multiple temporary glitches or cache data issues.
+Restart your computer after closing the game and Epic Games Launcher because a normal reboot to the system may fix multiple temporary glitches or cache data issues.
 You should try it out.

 2. Reconnect your Controller/Gamepad